Get Pre-Approved For Your Car Loan Apply Now

 Get pre-approved today

 If taking over a lease isn't as straightforward as you as you hoped it would be, it takes two minutes to know if you're eligible for auto finance on a pre-owned car.
-With Canada Drives, getting pre-approved has zero impact on your credit score, and there's no obligation to buy!
+With Canada Drives you can get pre-approved online to see what vehicles you qualify for.

 Related articles